andrewgurung/frontend-guide/javascript-advanced-concepts/README.md

 ### apply() and call() methods
 - Both `apply` and `call` functions allow us to borrow functions and set the `this` value
-- In addition `apply` function takes array as argument
+- apply: Takes array as argument
+- call: Each argument has to be passed individually

 ### Usage 1: `apply()` and `call()` allow us to Set the `this` value on methods
 - `call(this_object, argument)`: Used to set `this`